 Not many legal concepts reduce Supreme Court Justices to uttering, "I know it when I see it."
 But that's exactly what Justice Potter Stewart wrote about obscenity.

-When the case before the Court required the Justices to come up with standards for determining whether a work is "hard-core pornography," Justice Stewart threw his hands up in the air: “I shall not today attempt further to define the kinds of material I understand to be embraced within that shorthand description [‘hard-core pornography’]; and perhaps I could never succeed in intelligibly doing so.
+When the case before the Court required the Justices to come up with standards for determining whether a movie, book, or other work is "hard-core pornography," Justice Stewart threw his hands up in the air: He said, "I shall not today attempt further to define the kinds of material I understand to be" hard-core pornography, "and perhaps I could never succeed in intelligibly doing so.
 But I know it when I see it, and the motion picture involved in this case is not that."
 (Jacobellis v.
 Ohio, 378 U.S. 184 (1964) (Stewart, J., concurring).)

 To be fair, Justice Stewart wasn't the first—or the last—to struggle to define the murky concept of obscenity.
 Courts throughout the nation have wrestled with this topic for ages.

 The Roth test proved to be very difficult to apply consistently.
 Courts reached contrary results when considering identical material.
-For example, in the 1960s courts in some states deemed Henry Miller's book Tropic of Cancer obscene, while courts in others held that it was not.
+For example, in the 1960s, courts in some states deemed Henry Miller's book Tropic of Cancer obscene, while courts in others held that it was not.
 The legal status of the book differed depending on the state in which it was published or sold.
 The Supreme Court finally considered the book in 1964, deciding that it was not obscene.